JamesLaverack/kubernetes-minecraft-operator/README.md

 🚧 This is **alpha-grade** software.
 No guarantee is provided (see the [license](LICENSE)), and users are responsible for the security and data-integrity of their own servers.
 The API surface is subject to change without notice.

-🧱 All the heavy-lifting is done by the excellent [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
-That container image is what is actually deployed into the cluster as a `Pod`.
-This project isn't endorsed or supported by itzg either.

 ## Installing

 You can install the latest version of the operator by running this command with your cluster configured in `kubectl`.